common law severance ontario

 Do all employees qualify for common law severance?

-Most non-unionized employees who are terminated without cause are entitled to common law reasonable notice unless a valid and enforceable termination clause in their employment contract limits this entitlement.
+Most non-unionized employees who are terminated without cause are entitled to common law reasonable notice, unless a valid and enforceable termination clause in their employment contract limits it.
 Courts frequently find termination clauses unenforceable where they fail to meet ESA standards or contain ambiguous language.

 Can an employment contract remove common law severance entitlements?